abickmore/oct6Strings/src/main/java/README.md

 ## Angela's Notes

-I'll solve as many as I can within a short timeframe :)
+Noon: I'll solve as many as I can within a short timeframe :)
 If I don't finish all the tasks in time, I'll do the rest later in my free time and update this readme:)

+2pm: I made a few changes according to Safwan's live code.
+Sharing it here, although we are still not finished.

 ## Angela's Work

-...to be inserted here
+...to be inserted here.
+Also check out the code in the other pushed classes to see my work.

 Have a nice day :)